Skip to content

 Getting to a clinic is a barrier for many older adults – which is one reason falls prevention programs are so well suited to home delivery.
 Khy Physio provides mobile seniors physiotherapy across Melbourne’s eastern and western suburbs, including falls prevention assessments and exercise programs delivered entirely in your home.

 Our physiotherapists come to you, assess your actual environment, and design a program that works in your real-world space.
-There are $0 travel fees within our service area.
+We provide home visits right across our service area.

 Your email address will not be published.
 Required fields are marked *